There's Something Wrong with the Children: Production

 In November 2021, There's Something Wrong with the Children was announced as part of Blumhouse Productions and Epix's movie deal, with Roxanne Benjamin directing with T. J. Cimfel & David White writing the screenplay, with Zach Gilford, Amanda Crew, Alisha Wainwright and Carlos Santos starring in the film.
+The opening song, titled "More", was written and sung by Sisters of Mercy.

 Filming

 Principal photography on the film began in November 2021 in New Orleans.

 Release

-There's Something Wrong with the Children was released digitally in the United States on January 17, 2023, by Paramount Home Entertainment, and on March 17, 2023, by MGM+.
+There's Something Wrong with the Children was released digitally and video on demand in the United States on January 17, 2023.
+It was released on streaming platform MGM+ on March 17, 2023.